Speedy Pit Stop - Automotive Diagnostics

 to Mechatronics.
 How Did I Get Here

-I've been surrounded by wires for as long as I can remember.
-As a kid, I spent hours playing with slot cars and building with Meccano construction kits, some motorized, which sparked my early interest in how things worked, both mechanically and electrically.
-My room slowly filled with wires, tools, and projects.
+I've been surrounded by wires and taking toys apart since almost as long as I can remember.
+As a young child, I spent hours playing with electric slot cars, which I often dismantled purely out of curiosity or to repair when needed.
+I also built projects with Meccano construction kits, some motorized, which sparked my early interest in how things worked, both mechanically and electrically.
+My room slowly filled with wires, tools, and projects, testing my mother's patience.

-Many of my uncles were into cars, and a few were actual mechanics.
-I loved listening to them talk.
+Many of my uncles were into cars, and I loved listening to them talk.
 That environment shaped me.
 I was just 8 or 9 when my grandmother handed me a broken radio and asked if I could fix it.
 It wasn't a big issue, but I did fix it.
 Not long after, I started building electronic gadgets by following circuit diagrams from the kits my father began buying me.
+And soon enough, I began designing my own small electronic projects.
 I was hooked.

 By 16, I had my driver's license, my first car to work on, and a part-time job at a local motorcycle and snowmobile repair shop.

-That same year, I also started working at a body shop during the summer while attending a technical school for auto mechanics (it wasn't exactly easy getting in the program, but I did).
+That same year, I also started working at a body shop during the summer while attending a technical school for auto mechanics.
 I completely rebuilt a tractor engine there and graduated at the top of my class by age 18.
 I had already begun buying and working on my second and third cars, modifying and replacing engines and transmissions.
 I also did an internship with an electric company maintaining electrician service trucks.

 This was my first actual mechanic toolbox at age 18.
 I've added a few decals over the years, but I still have it today.

 After school, I moved through various shops, starting with heavy-duty truck maintenance and later transferring to a newer, closer shop specialized in automatic transmissions and general mechanic.
-Eventually, I returned to school to earn a bachelor's degree in social sciences, business administration, and computerized statistical analysis using SPSS.
-That's when I got my first exposure to mainframe computers and to what would soon become the public internet, ARPANET.
+Eventually, I returned to school to earn a bachelor's degree in social sciences, business administration, and computerized statistical analysis.
+That's when I got my first exposure to mainframe computers and the public internet.

-By the early '90s, I developed my own network application for information distribution, years before the web took off.
-In 1995, I got my first internet connection and started building websites and setting up web servers for clients.
-This grew into building and repairing computers, and programming 3D virtual environments, along with work in C, C++, Perl, JavaScript, PHP, Python, and Java.
-In the early 2000s, I took advanced classes in digital computer logic and circuitry, and in the late 2000s, I began developing a multi-user virtual reality server system for the virtual world I had started building a few years earlier.
+I soon developed my own network application for information distribution before I began setting up web servers for clients.
+This grew into building and repairing computers, and programming 3D virtual environments, leading to full-stack software development experience.
+Meanwhile, I took advanced classes in digital computer logic and circuitry at MIT, and began developing a multi-user virtual reality server system for the virtual world I had started building a few years earlier.

 During that time, my hands weren't far from cars.
-I continued maintaining my own, including a couple of classic vehicles I've owned for many years.
+I continued maintaining my own, including a couple of classic vehicles I've acquired over the years.
 I also dabbled in drag racing at times.
-But my main focus was software and hardware until I realized the two worlds were merging.
-Modern vehicles had become rolling computers.
+But my main focus was computer hardware and software until I realized the two worlds were merging.
+Modern vehicles had become computers on wheels.

-Screenshot of a multi-user virtual reality world featuring driveable cars, where I led both development and business operations from 1997.
-The project gradually tapered off after 2016 and continued on a limited basis until 2020.
+Screenshot of a multi-user virtual reality world featuring driveable cars, where I led both development and business operations.
+Incidentally, driverless vehicles on the road today rely on similar technologies.

 Cadillac infotainment failure diagnosed and repaired.